Rare 1975 & 1982 Dimes: No Mint Mark Errors Explained

-If you collect dimes, you should know that there are some rare pieces that stand out for both their characteristics and value.
+If you collect coins, you should know that there are some rare pieces that stand out for both their characteristics and value.
 In the world of numismatics, small differences in mint marks or the lack thereof can mean the difference between a coin being worth just ten cents or thousands of dollars.

-If you collect dimes, you should know that there are some rare pieces that stand out for both their characteristics and value.
+If you collect coins, you should know that there are some rare pieces that stand out for both their characteristics and value.
 In the world of numismatics, small differences in mint marks or the lack thereof can mean the difference between a coin being worth just ten cents or thousands of dollars.

-Numismatic descriptions of 1975 and 1982 Roosevelt Dimes that you can find in many coin collecting magazines:
+Numismatic descriptions of these coins that you can find in many coin collecting magazines:

 Coin